-What is the longer-term outlook?
+What’s the longer-term outlook?

 Investment growth could well slow as the Brexit deadlines (March 2019 for de jure Brexit and December 2020 for de facto Brexit, based on the assumed timeline) approach.
 The greater the uncertainties associated with the Brexit process, the greater the likelihood of a sharper slowdown in investment spending.

-Implications for inflation and the Bank Rate:
+Implications for inflation and Bank Rate

 For more information on the implications of Brexit on the UK economy, read the full report on the Global Research Portal.